Overview

 Rate limits

-Each endpoint is subject to a rate limit of 60 hits per minute or 3 hits per second.
+Each endpoint is subject to a rate limit of 60 hits per minute or three hits per second.

 {